 According to the legends, it is said that after the perilous attacks of the Turks and other foreign invaders, King Someshwar invited a great sage for restoring the prosperity of the entire kingdom.
 After completing all the rituals, the sage left behind one of his disciples to ensure the complete happiness and prosperity of the locals there even after he was gone.

 However, as time passed and days transitioned into months and years, the locals almost forgot about the disciple, thus, with the passage of time and lack of proper care, the disciple became sick.
 Only a potter’s family took care of him and nursed him back to good health.

 Hearing the condition of his disciple, the sage became furious with anger and cursed the whole village to turn into stone but before that he made sure that the potter’s family had left the village safely.
 It is since then that the village is believed to be under the sage’s wrath including the temples.

-The architectural prowess of these temples will simply blow your mind; the finesse and detailed work on the walls of these temples is a notable example of our Hindu way of living, cultural impact and glory of our Kings.
+The architectural prowess of these temples will simply blow your mind; the finesse and detailed work on the walls of these temples is a notable example of our Hindu way of living, the cultural impact, and glory of our Kings.

 On the temple walls, you will find various intricate carvings of Gods and Goddesses along with several animal forms as well.
 All of these may remind you of your previous visits to other Indian temples of the same age in other cities and states.

 It is believed that these temples were built by the Kirad or Kirar clan of Rajputs in the 11th and 12th centuries.
 However, some people also claim that the temples were built by Chalukya kings.

 The legends state that there used to be 108 temples dedicated to Lord Shiva and Lord Vishnu.
 However, as the attacks of foreign invaders increased in their frequency, these temples were destroyed one after the other.